Vegetable oil: Hydrogenation

 Unsaturated vegetable oils can be transformed through partial or complete hydrogenation into oils of higher melting point, some of which, such as vegetable shortening, will remain solid at room temperature.

-Hydrogenating vegetable oil is done by raising a blend of vegetable oil and a metal catalyst, typically nickel, in near-vacuum to very high temperatures, and introducing hydrogen.
-This causes the carbon atoms of the oil to break double-bonds with other carbons.
+Hydrogenating vegetable oil is done by raising a blend of vegetable oil and a metal catalyst, typically nickel, in a near-vacuum to very high temperatures, and introducing hydrogen.
+This causes the carbon atoms of the oil to break double bonds with other carbons.
 Each carbon atom becomes single-bonded to an individual hydrogen atom, and the double bond between carbons can no longer exist.
 A fully hydrogenated oil, also called a saturated fat, has had all of its double bonds converted into single bonds.
-If a polyunsaturated oil is left incompletely-hydrogenated (not all of the double bonds are reduced to single bonds), then it is a "partially hydrogenated oil" (PHO).
+If a polyunsaturated oil is left incompletely hydrogenated (not all of the double bonds are reduced to single bonds), then it is a "partially hydrogenated oil" (PHO).
 An oil may be hydrogenated to increase resistance to rancidity (oxidation) or to change its physical characteristics.
 As the degree of saturation is raised by full or partial hydrogenation, the oil's viscosity and melting point increase.

 While full hydrogenation produces largely saturated fatty acids, partial hydrogenation results in the transformation of unsaturated cis fatty acids to unsaturated trans fatty acids in the oil mixture due to the heat used in hydrogenation.
 Partially hydrogenated oils and their trans fats have been linked to an increased risk of mortality from coronary heart disease, among other increased health risks.
 These concerns have led to regulations mandating the removal of partially hydrogenated oils from food.

 Deodorization

 In the processing of edible oils, the oil is heated under vacuum to near the smoke point or to about 450 F, and water is introduced at the bottom of the oil.
-The water immediately is converted to steam, which bubbles through the oil, carrying with it any chemicals which are water-soluble.
+The water is immediately converted to steam, which bubbles through the oil, carrying with it any chemicals that are water-soluble.
 The steam sparging removes impurities that can impart unwanted flavors and odors to the oil.
 Deodorization is key to the manufacture of vegetable oils.
 Nearly all soybean, corn, and canola oils found on supermarket shelves go through a deodorization stage that removes trace amounts of odors and flavors, and lightens the color of the oil.
 However, the process commonly results in higher levels of trans fatty acids and distillation of the oil's natural compounds.

 Occupational exposure

 People can breathe in vegetable oil mist in the workplace.
-The U.S. Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for vegetable oil mist exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
-The U.S. National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 10 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an 8-hour workday.
+The U.S. Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for vegetable oil mist exposure in the workplace as 15 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an eight-hour workday.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 10 mg/m3 total exposure and 5 mg/m3 respiratory exposure over an eight-hour workday.